abinav06/creditriskassessment/README.md

 - **Result:** **`Average CV AUC: 0.71`**

 This robust score was achieved after resolving data leakage and performing systematic hyperparameter tuning, indicating a reliable and realistic model performance.

----

-## Future Improvements

-- **Scale to Full Dataset:** Train the final model on the entire dataset to potentially improve performance and generalization.
-- **Advanced Feature Engineering:** Incorporate more complex features, such as interaction terms or target-encoding.
-- **Time-Based Validation:** Implement a time-based cross-validation split to better simulate real-world model deployment.
-- **Containerization:** Dockerize the FastAPI application to make deployment even more portable and scalable.
-- **Automated CI/CD:** Set up a GitHub Actions workflow to automatically test the code and deploy the API on push.